Beginning Ukulele Books Reviews for 7 Popular Books

 This method begins with one-chord songs and simple strumming patterns.
 The authors delay the changing of chords until students can sing and strum a steady beat at the same time.
 When two-chord songs are introduced, there are thirteen two-chord songs, so students can really get the hang of the change from F to C7.

-The reading of melodies using ukulele tablature is taught alongside the singing and strumming of songs for some (but not all) of the songs.
+The authors teach the reading of melodies using ukulele tablature alongside the singing and strumming of songs for some (but not all) of the songs.
 There are visuals that show how the alignment of the ukulele strings relates to the horizontal alignment of the lines on the tab staff.

 These books teach the chords with both an upright and sideways presentation of the chord symbol.
 This visualization of the chord stamps is unique to this method.